Kinto/kinto/docs/contributing.rst

 Thanks for your interest in contributing to *Kinto*!

+You can check out Kinto on Github at https://github.com/Kinto/kinto/.

 .. note::

     We love community feedback and are glad to review contributions of any